Colorado Rockies: Baseball Hall of Famers

-In 2020, Larry Walker was the first Colorado Rockies player to be inducted to the Baseball Hall of Fame.

 Colorado Sports Hall of Fame

 Retired numbers

-Todd Helton is the first Colorado player to have his number (17) retired, which was done on Sunday, August 17, 2014.
+Todd Helton is the first Colorado player to have his number (17) retired, which happened on August 17, 2014.

-Jackie Robinson's No. 42, was retired throughout all of baseball in 1997.
+Jackie Robinson's No. 42 was retired throughout all of baseball in 1997.

+Larry Walker, the first member of the Baseball Hall of Fame wearing a Colorado Rockies hat, became the second Colorado player to have his number (33) retired, which occurred in 2021.

 Keli McGregor had worked with the Rockies since their inception in 1993, rising from senior director of operations to team president in 2002, until his death on April 20, 2010.
 He is honored at Coors Field alongside Helton, Walker, and Robinson with his initials.

-Out of Circulation, but not retired
+Out of circulation, but not retired

-The Rockies have not re-issued Carlos Gonzalez's No. 5 since leaving the team after 2018.
+The Rockies have not re-issued Carlos Gonzalez's number 5 since he left the team after 2018.